 White curds in toddler poop

-Some possible causes of white curds in a toddler could be:
+Some possible causes of white curds in toddler poop could be:

-- A food allergy or intolerance, especially if the curds come with diarrhea with stringy globs of mucus in it.
+• A food allergy or intolerance, especially if the curds come with diarrhea with stringy globs of mucus in it.
+If you suspect a food allergy or intolerance, talk with your child’s pediatrician.

 Undigested food is most likely to be the culprit if you are seeing white curds in your toddler’s poop.
 Another clue that this is the case is if you only notice it once or twice, or only after your toddler eats certain foods.